sunandithabs/CANary/README.md

 - severity-tagged alerts, low through critical
 - live terminal dashboard showing bus utilization, arbitration latency, top talkers, and recent alerts
 - a native c component for the crc-15 checksum, bridged via `ctypes`, the same way real can controllers compute frame integrity at the bit level
-- `socketcanbus`: real linux socketcan support via a raw `af_can` socket, no external library. works against a real interface (`vcan0` or physical hardware) with zero changes to the detector, logger, or dashboard
+- socketcan support via a raw `af_can` socket, no external library. works against a real interface (`vcan0` or physical hardware) with zero changes to the detector, logger, or dashboard
-- 45 unit and integration tests (2 socketcan tests skip automatically outside a can-capable kernel, verified passing in ci against `vcan0`)
+- 46 unit and integration tests (2 socketcan tests skip automatically outside a can-capable kernel.
 - pre-generated sample datasets: clean traffic and a mixed multi-attack scenario

 ## demo